 - Step 1: Access the driver list.
-(See Section 6.2) - Step 2: Click "7-iAMT". - Step 3: Double click the setup file in the Intel_IT Director folder. - Step 4: Locate the ITDirector_Setup.exe setup file and double click it.
+(See Section 6.2) - Step 2: Click "iAMT". - Step 3: Double click the setup file in the Intel IT Director folder. - Step 4: Locate the ITDirector_Setup.exe setup file and double click it. - Step 5: The Welcome Screen in Figure 6-28 appears. - Step 6: Click Next to continue.

-Step 5: The Welcome Screen in Figure 6-34 appears.
+Figure 6-28: IT Director Welcome Screen

-Figure 6-34: IT Director Welcome Screen
+- Step 7: The license agreement in Figure 6-29 appears. - Step 8: Accept the agreement by selecting "I accept the terms in the license agreement". - Step 9: Click Next to continue.

-Step 8: Accept the agreement by selecting "I accept the terms in the license agreement".
+Figure 6-29: IT Director License Agreement

-Figure 6-35: IT Director License Agreement
+Step 10: Continue to choose the installation type and the destination folder for the IT

-- Step 10: Continue to choose the installation type and the destination folder for the IT Director application. - Step 11: The Ready to Install the Program screen in Figure 6-36 appears. - Step 12: Click Install to proceed with the installation.
+Director application.

-Figure 6-36: IT Director Installation
+- Step 11: The Ready to Install the Program screen in Figure 6-30 appears. - Step 12: Click Install to proceed with the installation.

-Step 13: The program begins to install.
+Figure 6-30: IT Director Installation

-- Step 14: When the driver installation is complete, the screen in Figure 6-37 appears. - Step 15: Click Next to configure the system for remote monitoring or Cancel to exit the program and configure the system later.
+- Step 13: The program begins to install. - Step 14: When the driver installation is complete, the screen in Figure 6-31 appears. - Step 15: Click Next to configure the system for remote monitoring or Cancel to exit the program and configure the system later.

-Figure 6-37: IT Director Installation Complete
+Figure 6-31: IT Director Installation Complete

-Step 16: The Welcome Screen of the IT Director Configuration Tool in Figure 6-38 appears.
+Step 16: The Welcome Screen of the IT Director Configuration Tool in Figure 6-32 appears.

-Figure 6-38: IT Director Configuration Tool Welcome Screen
+Figure 6-32: IT Director Configuration Tool Welcome Screen

-It is recommended to open the Intel® IT Director Getting Started Guide shown in Figure 6-38 to fully understand the configuration process.
+It is recommended to open the Intel® IT Director Getting Started Guide shown in Figure 6-32 to fully understand the configuration process.

 Step 17: Select whether this is the first computer you are creating a password for IT Director.
-(Figure 6-39).
+(Figure 6-33).

-Figure 6-39: IT Director - Creating Password
+Figure 6-33: IT Director - Creating Password

-- Step 18: Follow the instructions to create a new password or enter the password created previously. - Step 19: When the configuration is complete, the screen in Figure 6-40 appears. - Step 20: Click Finish to exit.
+- Step 18: Follow the instructions to create a new password or enter the password created previously. - Step 19: When the configuration is complete, the screen in Figure 6-34 appears. - Step 20: Click Finish to exit.

-Figure 6-40: IT Director Configuration Complete
+Figure 6-34: IT Director Configuration Complete